 If you get stuck writing your requirements and specification, or would like to get more background, have a look at some existing requirements and specifications from CiviCRM developers.

-Before starting work on a bug your first step should be to check JIRA, the issue tracking system for CiviCRM for any open issues before creating one yourself or working on a pull request.
+Before starting work on a bug, your first step should be to check the issue tracking systems for any open issues before creating one yourself or working on a pull request.

 In order to reproduce the bug you can reproduce the issue in the appropriate CiviCRM Sandbox.
 Enabling debugging can help to get more details.